The Earth and Its Atmosphere

 and the atmosphere and its influence on planet Earth many years from now.

 The earth's atmosphere today is the result of a longtime evaluation

 process that began billions years ago.
-The early atmosphere was
+The early atmosphere was likely composed of

 Outgassing: the release of gases from hot, molten rock during volcanic activity.
 It was the